pupilfirst/wd301-scripts/react-hooks/use-effect/understanding-use-effect/README.md

   };
   ```

+  Now if you try adding tasks, the tab title changes accordingly.

 - One that require a cleanup function.

   The example where availability of username is checked on every keystroke, we would need to cancel the already sent network requests as the user types a new character.
 The code to cancel such a request should be passed in the cleanup function.
 As a rule of thumb, every `connect` needs `disconnect`, `subscribe` needs `unsubscribe`, and `fetch` needs either `cancel` or `ignore` Eg: